remy/remysharp.com/public/drafts/ejecting-disqus.md

 Running a routing performance check on my blog I noticed that in the list of domains being accessed included facebook\.com.
 Except, I don't have anything to do with Facebook on my blog and I certainly don't want to be adding to their tracking.

+I was rather pissed that my blog contributes to Facebook's data so it was time to eject Disqus and

 - Disqus includes facebook script and tracking on my site, regardless of whether a user comments (and unbeknownst to me)
 - Export my comments
 - Move to commento.io - except I'm close to their 50K monthly cap (there's 4 months in the last 12 that I've gone well above that)